pchapin/WalkingTale/README.md

 On the backend, several AWS services are used.
 A DynamoDb table stores the posts, an S3 bucket stores the media, and a Cognito user pool authenticates users.

-On the frontend android side, multiple android architecture components are used.
+On the android side, multiple android architecture components are used.
 Room stores posts in a local db, Viewmodels hold on to data that should survive lifecycle changes, and Livedata is used to observe data as it changes.